AroliSG/neutralinojs-reactjs-with-ts-template/README.md

 ## Available Scripts

-In the project directory, you can have to run  by step:
+In the project directory, you have to run by step:

 ### 'npx neu update'